Linpya/solar-panel-image-predictor/README.md

 # Solar Panel Dust Detection using VGG16

 This project uses transfer learning with the VGG16 model to classify solar panel images as either **Clean** or **Dusty**.
-It combines two datasets, applies data augmentation and class balancing, and trains a deep learning model to detect dust accumulation on solar panels.
+It applies data augmentation and class balancing, and trains a deep learning model to detect dust accumulation on solar panels.

 ---